Dual Diagnosis in the LGBTQ+ Community

 Home » Our Blog » Dual Diagnosis in the LGBTQ+ Community

 Members of the LGBTQ+ community face many challenges that have a significant impact on their physical and mental health.
 Discrimination faced by the LGBT+ community can limit access to high quality mental health services and increase the risk for mental health conditions.
-Consequently, it is not uncommon for individuals of the LGBTQ+ community to cope in unhealthy ways including substance abuse.
+Consequently, it is not uncommon for individuals to struggle with dual diagnosis in the LGBTQ+ community.

 If friends and family are unsupportive or lack understanding, coping with rejection of one’s identity from a close relationship or even internal conflicts such as not accepting their own identity can weigh heavy on mental health.
 Studies have found that within the LGBTQ+ community, 61% struggle with depression, 45% have PTSD, and 36% have an anxiety disorder.